alphagov/pay-tech-docs/source/documentation/quick-start-guide.md

 # Quick start guide

-The GOV.UK Pay platform is based on REST principles with endpoints returning data in JSON format, and standard HTTP error response codes.
+GOV.UK Pay is based on REST principles with endpoints returning data in JSON format, and standard HTTP error response codes.
 The platform API allows you to:

 - initiate and complete payments
 - issue refunds